RAMoEA-QA: Hierarchical Specialization for Robust Respiratory Audio Question Answering: Method

 \subsection{Audio Mixture-of-Experts (Audio-MoE)}

-\paragraph{Lightweight routing proxy.} As illustrated in the orange block in Fig.~\ref{fig:architecture}, the router directs the audio recording towards one of the available experts.
-To avoid running all audio encoders, the Audio-MoE first computes a low-cost \emph{routing proxy} from the spectrogram and (optionally) the question, and uses it to select a single audio expert.
-We support three router-input policies (\texttt{audio}/\texttt{question}/\texttt{fused}); \texttt{fused} enables question-conditioned expert selection using the proxy rather than any full expert output.
+\paragraph{Lightweight routing proxy.} As illustrated in the orange block in Fig.~\ref{fig:architecture}, the router assigns the input to one of the available experts.
+To avoid running all audio encoders, the Audio-MoE first computes a low-cost \emph{routing proxy} from the spectrogram and the question, and uses it to select a single audio expert.

 \paragraph{Expert activation and alignment.} Let $\{\mathcal{E}^{a}_{1},\ldots,\mathcal{E}^{a}_{N_a}\}$ be heterogeneous pre-trained audio encoders used as \emph{frozen} foundation backbones.
 After the router selects an expert, only the chosen encoder processes the spectrogram, producing an embedding sequence that is mapped to the LLM hidden size via an expert-specific aligner and injected into the LLM input as a \emph{selected audio prefix} (aligned audio embeddings concatenated into the LLM context).
-We do not update the audio encoders' base parameters; instead, the audio encoding layer is \emph{wrapped} with a lightweight LoRA-style adaptation layer so it can be specialized to RA-QA without full audio fine-tuning.
-Together with hard top-1 routing over a single LoRA adapter on the language side, this yields example-specific specialization while keeping inference compute close to a single-path model.